Top Gear 2: Gameplay

 Players have the option of either an automatic or manual gearshift, and can configure the controls as they please at the opening menu of the game.

 Players can spend money earned in a race to upgrade their cars.
 Upgrading the engine makes the car accelerate faster, helps the top speed of the car by a small amount, and makes it easier for the car to reach higher gears.
 Upgrading the nitro makes nitro boosts accelerate more strongly and reach higher top speeds.
 Upgrading the gearbox mainly improves the car's top speed, improves the car's fuel economy, and can greatly improve the car's acceleration starting with the third out of four gearboxes that are available, but gearbox upgrades require an engine that is strong enough to allow shifting into higher gears in order to be effective.
-Upgrading the armor allows cars to take more damage before the armor is destroyed in the area that is being upgraded.
+Upgrading the armour allows cars to take more damage before the armour is destroyed in the area that is being upgraded.
 The paint shop allows the color of the car to be changed.
-Upgrading the tires improves their grip and the car's turning performance.
+Upgrading the tyres improves their grip and the car's turning performance.

 Reception

 Reviewing the Genesis version, GamePro assessed that Top Gear 2 has a good number of tracks and solid controls, but feels outdated compared to contemporary racing games due to the limited options for altering the car's configuration.
 They concluded that "for simple, straightforward fun, Top Gear 2 still qualifies".
 Nintendo Power gave the SNES version a score of 3.55 out of 5.
-Super Gamer gave the SNES version a review score of 83% stating: "A slick development of the original game with better graphics and more depth".
+Super Gamer gave the SNES version a review score of 83% stating that the game has better graphics and more depth.

 IGN ranked the game 95th on their "Top 100 SNES Games of All Time".